 Disclosure: Please note this post may contain affiliate links.
 This means – at no additional cost to you – we earn a commission if you make a purchase using our links.
 We only link to products and companies we use and recommend.
 The income goes toward supporting the free content on this site and community.

 If you’re looking for ways to save money and camp, you have probably heard about Thousand Trails (TT) camping memberships, such as the Zone Camping Pass.
-TT is a popular choice among RVers (like us) looking for affordable camping options.
+Thousand Trails is a popular choice among RVers (like us) looking for affordable camping options.
 But with several memberships available, Thousand Trails can quickly get confusing.
-In this post, we cover everything you need to know about the TT Zone Camping Pass, also known as the Zone Pass or ZCP.
+In this post, we cover everything you need to know about the Thousand Trails Zone Camping Pass, also known as the Zone Pass or ZCP.
 And help you determine if the Zone Camping Pass is right for you, and worth the cost.

 A Quick Background

 Let’s start with a quick background on our experience with Thousand Trails.
 In the (almost) five years we’ve been full-time RVing, we’ve spent over 700 nights in more than 60 RV parks within the Thousand Trails camping network (so far).
 It has literally saved us thousands of dollars each year in camping fees.
 In fact, we conservatively estimate we have saved well over $10,000 on camping since we joined Thousand Trails.

 A couple of months before we began full-time RVing back in 2014, we bought a Thousand Trails annual Zone Pass.
 We knew it would help us manage our expenses on the road, and it did.
 Actually, we ended up with two “zones” (more on zones in a bit) for five hundred and forty five dollars.
 This was a low cost, low commitment way for us to get started, and try out the Thousand Trails camping network first hand, as we settled into our new life on the road.